Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Numerical Example

 \section{Numerical Example}

-We compare the performance of the $\delta $-GLMB and CPHD filters with a linear Gaussian example and hence Gaussian mixture implementation.
-A typical SNR scenario is employed to highlight the susceptibility of the CPHD filter to the so called \textquotedblleft spooky effect\textquotedblright \cite{Franken09}.
+A non-linear example has been presented in \cite{VoConj13}.
+In this section, we compare the performance of the $\delta $-GLMB and CPHD filters with a linear Gaussian example and hence Gaussian mixture implementation.
+A typical scenario is employed to highlight the susceptibility of the CPHD filter to the so called \textquotedblleft spooky effect\textquotedblright\ \cite {Franken09}.
 The term spooky effect refers to phenomenon where the CPHD filter encounters a missed detection for a particular track and significantly reduces the weight of the undetected track by shifting part of its mass to other targets.
-The $ \delta $-GLMB filter is generally immune to the spooky effect since it does not use an i.i.d. approximation of the posterior and hence cannot shift the probability mass of individual tracks between each other.
-Furthermore the $ \delta $-GLMB filter is generally able to correct for CPHD look ahead errors.
+The $\delta $-GLMB filter is generally immune to the spooky effect since it does not use an i.i.d. approximation of the filtering density and hence cannot shift the probability mass of individual tracks between each other.
+Furthermore the $\delta $-GLMB filter is generally able to correct for CPHD look ahead errors, since the weights of the CPHD-generated hypotheses are computed exactly from the $\delta $-GLMB update.

-Consider a set of multi-target trajectories on the two dimensional region $ [-1000,1000]m\times \lbrack -1000,1000]m$.
-The duration of the scenario is $ K=100s$.
+Consider a set of multi-target trajectories on the two dimensional region $ [-1000,1000]m\times \lbrack -1000,1000]m$, as shown in Figure \ref{fig:xy}.
+The duration of the scenario is $K=100s$.
 All targets travel in straight paths and with different but constant velocities.
 The number of targets is time varying due to births and deaths.
 There is a crossing of 3 targets at the origin at time $k=20$, and a crossing of two pairs of targets at position $(\pm 300,0)$ at time $k=40$.
 The targets also become more dispersed as the time increases in order to elucidate the estimation errors caused by the spooky effect.
-The region and tracks are shown in Figure \ref{fig:xy}.

 The kinematic target state is a vector of planar position and velocity $ x_{k}=[~p_{x,k},p_{y,k},\dot{p}_{x,k},\dot{p}_{y,k}~]^{T}$.
 Measurements are noisy vectors of planar position only $z_{k}=[~z_{x,k},z_{y,k}~]^{T}$.
 The single-target state space model is linear Gaussian according to transition density $f_{k|k-1}(x_{k}|x_{k-1})=\mathcal{N}(x_{k};F_{k}x_{k-1},Q_{k})$ and likelihood $g_{k}(z_{k}|x_{k})=\mathcal{N}(z_{k};H_{k}x_{k},R_{k})$ with parameters